-Employee - Some Pros on hiring an employee
+Employee - Pros of Hiring an Employee

-More Control - It is easier to guide an employee.
-With an employee you are free to alter his or her role or ad additional responsibilities.
+More Control - It is easier to guide an employee than an independent contractor.
+With an employee, you are free to alter his or her role, or add additional responsibilities.
 You can also set guidelines for when the employee reports to work.

-Employee - Some Cons on hiring an employee
+Employee - Cons of Hiring an Employee

-Greater management role-the more employees you have, the more time you will have to spend managing them.
+Greater Management Role - The more employees you have, the more time you will have to spend managing them.
 Less work is involved with independent contractors because they operate almost autonomously.

 Hiring a subcontractor which is a 1099 contractor, they are technically not an employee.
 They are paid a set amount for an agreed upon task or project.
 Independent contractors do not receive benefits, they pay their own taxes and health insurance.
-They do not receive paid holidays, vacation time or sick time.
-In exchange they are free to work completely on their own schedule.
+They do not receive paid holidays, vacation time, or sick time.
+In exchange, they are free to work completely on their own schedule.

-Subcontractor - Some Pros on hiring a subcontractor
+Subcontractor - Pros of Hiring a Subcontractor

-Reduced overhead- Again, using independent contractors is much less expensive than hiring full time employees.
+Reduced Overhead - Again, using independent contractors is much less expensive than hiring full time employees.

-Adjusting to varying workloads- When you use an independent contractor you can bring additional help when you are really busy but you are not stuck with those employees on payroll when business slows down.
-There are write offs that you can take off on your taxes also including but not limited to office space, travel, office supplies, tools etc.
+Adjusting to Varying Workloads - When you use an independent contractor you can bring in additional help when you are really busy, but you are not stuck with those employees on payroll when business slows down.
+There are write offs that you can take off on your taxes including but not limited to office space, travel, office supplies, tools etc.

-Subcontractor - Some Cons on hiring a subcontractor
+Subcontractor - Cons of Hiring a Subcontractor

 Lack of Control - You cannot tell a subcontractor when to report to work, or how long they must stay.
 In fact, it is against the law.
 You also cant stop them from working with other companies and putting a higher priority on their projects.
 The only recourse if you are unhappy is not to hire them again.